 - Sour cream

-First, toss the fruits.
+- First, toss the fruits in a large bowl.
 Then add nuts, if using and mini marshmallows.
 I like these tri-colored ones because it just adds to the party.

 Yes!
-In fact, this salad is better when it is made ahead of time.
+In fact, this classic salad is better when it is made ahead of time.

 You can eat Ambrosia salad right away, and I have, but the longer it rests the fluffier it will become.